Vivo Full Bed vs Zero and Sync Hybrid

 We recently got a customer email asking about the difference between a full bed of Vivo and a hybrid of Zero and Sync.

-This question comes up often because both setups deliver balanced performance.
+This question comes up often because both setups deliver control and spin in different ways.

-Vivo is built to be a balanced string from the start.
+Vivo is built as a control and spin string from the start.

-Zero and Sync sit at opposite ends of the spectrum, but when combined, they provide a complementary balance.
+While, Zero and Sync sit at opposite ends of the spectrum.

-This guide explains those differences so you can choose the right setup for your game.
+This guide explains the nuanced differences so you can choose the right setup for you.

-Vivo is a shaped co-poly string built from recycled polyester that starts balanced and stays balanced.
+Vivo is a shaped co-poly string built from recycled polyester that delivers exceptional control and spin with a crisp, firm response.

-This string offers a firmer, more direct feel that gives you crisp feedback and tour-level responsiveness on every shot.
+This string offers a more direct feel that gives you clean, immediate feedback and tour-level responsiveness on every shot.

-The string focuses on bite rather than snapback, providing that hexagonal grip on the ball without excessive string movement.
+The string focuses on bite rather than pure snapback for spin generation, providing that hexagonal grip on the ball without excessive string movement.

 Zero x Sync Hybrid: Dynamic Duo